scs-bc-project-1-group-1/personalized-information-hub/README.md

 At the top of the page, there will be two blocks, displaying the current date on the left, and the current time (24-hour format) on the right, which will update in real-time.

 Below will be an input box and two buttons, which are used to render weather data to the page.
-After typing a city's name into the input, click "Add City", and an attempt will be made
+After typing a city's name into the input, click "Add City", and an attempt will be made to retrieve the weather data of that city.
+If successful, the input box will be cleared, and the appropriate city data will be rendered to the page.
+If the search was not successful, nothing will change.
+The last successful search will be stored locally, such that the appropriate weather data will be loaded again upon refreshing / reopening the page.
+A new successful search will overwrite the previous entry.
+Clicking the "Clear City" button will remove the weather data from the page,

 ## Preview